jaeyow/fullstack-developer/_posts/2019-03-30-umbraco-and-docker-meant-to-be.md

 ## Past meets the present (or future?)

 Today we will be invetigating how we can bring a traditional web application to the present/future by making it work with Docker containers.
 We will be using a typical Umbraco MVC app, which thousands of websites are built with, and so many developers love.
-I know it's not the sexiest technology out there, however wait until you see it with Docker.
+I know it's not the latest and sexiest technology out there, however wait until you see it with Docker.

-There may be plans to [migrate this to .NET Core (host in Linux, yay)](https://growcreate.co.uk/blog/umbraco-review-2017-developing-websites-with-umbraco/), but until then we are stuck with Windows and IIS.
+There may be plans to [migrate Umbraco to .NET Core (host in Linux, yay)](https://growcreate.co.uk/blog/umbraco-review-2017-developing-websites-with-umbraco/), but until then we are stuck with Windows and IIS.
 Without further delay, let's get the ball rolling!

 ## Docker containers